abinit/abinit/doc/tutorial/abinit_build.md

 we **strongly** recommend to read this [guide](https://www.codecoffee.com/software-installation-configure-make-install/) before proceeding with the next steps.

-If, on the other hand, you are not interested in compiling all the components from source, you may want to consider the following alternatives:
+If, on the other hand, you are **not interested in compiling all the components from source**, you may want to consider the following alternatives:

 * Compilation with external libraries provided by apt-based Linux distributions (e.g. **Ubuntu**).